Algorithm to find best insert position in sorted array

 1) The given array has distinct integers.
 2) The given array may be empty.

-The first line of input contains a single integer 'T', representing the number of test cases or queries to be run.
-Then the 'T' test cases follow.
-The first line of each test case contains two space-separated integers 'N' and 'M', representing the length of the array and the target integer.
-The second line of each test case contains 'N' space-separated integers, Ai representing the given array.
+The first line contains two space-separated integers 'N' and 'M', representing the length of the array and the target integer.
+The second line contains 'N' space-separated integers, Ai representing the given array.

-For each test case, print a single line containing a single integer denoting the position of 'M' in the final array, on a new line.
-The output of each test case will be printed in a separate line.
+Print a single line containing a single integer denoting the position of 'M' in the final array, on a new line.

 You do not need to print anything, it has already been taken care of.
 Just implement the given function.

 0 ≤ N ≤ 10 ^ 5 1 ≤ M ≤ 10 ^ 9 1 ≤ Ai ≤ 10 ^ 9 Where 'Ai' is the array element at index 'i'.
 Time Limit: 1 sec.